-- 5.5.2 An MCC shall transmit solution data received for appropriate reference beacons11 from each of its associated GEOLUTs to its nodal MCC in a SIT 122 format. - 5.5.3 An MCC shall transmit solution data received for appropriate reference beacons11 from each of its associated MEOLUTs to its nodal MCC in a SIT 142 or SIT 145 format, as appropriate.
+- 5.5.1 An MCC shall transmit solution data received for the McMurdo Station and Longyearbyen orbitography beacons11 from each of its associated LEOLUTs to its associated nodal MCC in a SIT 122 or SIT 125 format, as appropriate. - 5.5.2 An MCC shall transmit solution data received for appropriate reference beacons11 from each of its associated GEOLUTs to its nodal MCC in a SIT 122 format. - 5.5.3 An MCC shall transmit solution data received for appropriate reference beacons11 from each of its associated MEOLUTs to its nodal MCC in a SIT 142 or SIT 145 format, as appropriate.